When in Oregon, your top priorities are eat, drink, and enjoy the scenery. And the state’s largest city of Portland is no exception.

 Portland, also called the City of Roses, is known for its food, craft beer, and outdoor spaces.
 The city is divided into five areas — Northwest, Southwest, Southeast Northeast, and North Portland.
 You could spend countless days eating donuts, drinking IPAs, and wandering through its parks, marveling at the abundance of greenery.

-Here’s how to spend one day downtown in Portland, Oregon.
+Here’s your travel guide for how to spend one day downtown in Portland, Oregon.

 Browse the Bookstores and Shops

-Even if you don’t usually head straight for the bookstore when you get to a new city, you’ve got to make an exception for Powell’s City of Books.
-This beloved landmark is a massive series of bookshelves featuring all genres of new and used books.
+Even if you don’t usually head straight for the bookstore when you get to a new city, you can’t miss Powell’s City of Books when in Portland.
+This beloved landmark, the largest independent bookstore in the world, is a massive series of bookshelves featuring all genres of new, rare, and used books.
 It’s also got plenty of great souvenirs and a coffee shop to keep you browsing as long as you need.

 If you haven’t had enough book shopping, there’s also Cameron’s Books & Magazines, which has a great selection of used books as well

 There’s also the Portland Saturday Market.
 The market is open on weekends from March through December.
 Local artists and chefs set up shop along the river, offering all different kinds of unique crafts and treats.

 The city blocks of downtown are dotted with a variety of other lovely shops, so stop and look through whichever catches your eye as you make your way around.

 For lunch, stop by Pine Street Market.
 This indoor food hall has something for everyone.